-The fastest queries are the ones you don't have to make
+The fastest queries are the ones you don't need to make

-Stateless applications expend significant resources querying the same data over and over again.
-Nstream takes context queries off the critical performance path by keeping state resident in application memory, and proactively updating related state whenever it changes.
+Stateless applications utilize significant resources, querying the same data over and over again.
+Nstream takes context queries off the critical performance path by keeping the state stored in application memory and proactively updating related state only when it changes.

-Access and modify real‑time state 1,000x faster than the physics-limited speed of stateless architectures.
+Access and modify real‑time state at memory-level latency (accessing RAM), which is over 1,000x faster than utilizing an in-memory database with stateless architectures.